PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

 export-zone-dnskey *ZONE* *KEY-ID*
-    Export to standard output DNSKEY and DS of key with key id *KEY-ID* within zone called *ZONE*. export-zone-key *ZONE* *KEY-ID*
+    Export to standard output DNSKEY and DS of key with key id *KEY-ID* within zone called *ZONE*. export-zone-ds *ZONE*
+    Export to standard output all KSK DS records for *ZONE*. export-zone-key *ZONE* *KEY-ID*
     Export to standard output full (private) key with key id *KEY-ID* within zone called *ZONE*.
 The format used is compatible with BIND